I-Man-H/I-Man-H/README.md

 ## About Me

-I am an **MPhil candidate in Computer Science** with a background in **machine learning, computer vision, signal processing, and data analytics**.
+I am an **Researcher in Computer Science** with a background in **machine learning, computer vision, signal processing, and data analytics**.
 My research focuses on **multimodal emotion recognition using visual and physiological signals**, and I enjoy building intelligent systems that connect theory, experimentation, and practical impact.

 I have experience across **research, teaching, and engineering projects**, including machine learning pipelines, computer vision systems, digital communications, FPGA design, and embedded/system-level engineering.